 Few instances of mass chaos hold the disastrous reputation of Woodstock ‘99.
 As the subject of countless documentaries and podcasts, it has become a longstanding part of the public discourse.

-What followed was a mele of arson, sexual assault, and wanton distruction.
+What followed was a mele of arson, assault, and wanton destruction.
 Security, dubbed the “Peace Patrol” were unqualified and disinterested.
 When problems began to arise, many just walked off the job.

 It is widely believed that Limp Bizkit had a hand in inciting the riot.
 After festival goers had already torn down a plywood wall, Fred Durst told the crowd, “”They wanna ask us to ask you to mellow out a little bit.
 They say too many people are getting hurt.
 Don’t let nobody get hurt.
 But I don’t think you should mellow out.
 Mellowing out – that’s what Alanis Morissette just had you motherfuckers do.
 Take your Birkenstocks and stick them up your fuckin’ ass!”
 Before launching into their song “Break Stuff,” Durst continued to egg on the audience by saying, “Hey man, let me ask you a personal question.
 How many people ever woke up one morning and just decided it wasn’t one of those days, and you’re gonna break some shit?”